Joe Jordan: Hellas Verona

-Aged 31, in 1983 Jordan transferred to fellow Serie A club, Hellas Verona.
-While Jordan had been in Serie B with Milan, Verona finished fourth in the 1982–83 Serie A, earning a UEFA Cup berth.
-Jordan played three Verona 1983-84 UEFA Cup games.
-He subbed on in the first round, first leg 1-0 home win v Red Star Belgrade as part of a 4-2 aggregate win.
-He thus became the first Scotsman to play for an Italian club in UEFA organised competition.
-In the second round, he played all 90 minutes of the 2-2 home draw and subbed on in the 0-0 away draw v SK Sturm Graz.
+Aged 31, Jordan transferred to fellow Serie A club Hellas Verona in 1983.
+While Jordan had been in Serie B with Milan, Verona finished fourth in the 1982–83 Serie A season, earning a UEFA Cup berth.
+Jordan played three games in the 1983–84 UEFA Cup campaign.
+He came on as a substitute in the first round first leg 1–0 home win against Red Star Belgrade as part of a 4–2 aggregate win.
+He thus became the first Scotsman to play for an Italian club in UEFA-organised competition.
+In the second round, he played all 90 minutes of the 2–2 home draw and came on as a substitute in the 0–0 away draw against SK Sturm Graz.
 Verona were thus eliminated on the away goals rule without having lost a game over 90 minutes in that season's UEFA Cup.

-Jordan played 24 league and cup Verona games.
+Jordan played 24 league and cup games for Verona.
 His appearances were limited by a combination of his injuries and the good form of Maurizio Iorio (21 goals) and Giuseppe Galderisi (13 goals) that season.
-Jordan subbed on six times in his 12 Verona Serie A games.
-His only Verona Serie A goal was in the 1-0 home win v UC Sampdoria on 8 April 1984.
-Verona finished the 1983–84 Serie A season sixth on equal points with Sampdoria and Jordan's ex-club, Milan.
+Jordan made six substitute appearances in his 12 Verona Serie A games.
+His only Verona Serie A goal was in the 1–0 home win against UC Sampdoria on 8 April 1984.
+Verona finished the 1983–84 Serie A season sixth on equal points with Sampdoria and Jordan's former club Milan.

-Jordan scored once in nine 1983-84 Coppa Italia games, opening the scoring in the semi-final first leg 2-1 win at SSC Bari.
-Jordan subbed on in both legs of the 1984 Coppa Italia final, which they lost for the second season in a row, this time to AS Roma.
-After drawing the first leg 1-1 at home, they lost 1-0 in Rome.
-That defeat in Rome was Jordan's last Verona game.
+Jordan scored once in nine 1983–84 Coppa Italia games, opening the scoring in the semi-final first leg 2-1 win at SSC Bari.
+Jordan came on as a substitute in both legs of the 1984 Coppa Italia final, which Verona lost for the second season in a row, this time to AS Roma.
+After drawing the first leg 1–1 at home, they lost 1–0 in Rome.
+The defeat in Rome was Jordan's last Verona game.
 He was the first Scotsman to play in a Coppa Italia final.

-Despite his limited game time, Jordan's season with Verona is looked back upon as successful.
-Verona fans immediately loved Jordan, appreciating his passion and commitment on the pitch.
-They displayed a large Scottish flag in the Curva Sud because of him.
-He is credited with passing on valuable experience to Iorio, Galderisi and other young players at the club ahead of their campaign the next season.
-Replacing Jordan the season after with Preben Elkjaer up front, Verona were Italian football league champions for the first time in their history in 1985 (including seasons before the 1929 re-brand to Serie A).
+Despite his limited game time, Jordan's season with Verona is looked back on as a success.
+Verona fans appreciated his passion and commitment on the pitch.
+They displayed a large Scottish flag in the Curva Sud in tribute to him.
+He was credited with passing on valuable experience to Iorio, Galderisi and other young players at the club.
+Replacing Jordan with Preben Elkjaer up front, Verona were Italian champions for the first time in their history in 1985.

 In August 2023, Jordan was asked by Verona to launch a new club kit.
-The club said: "Hellas Verona are proud to present the new third match shirt which the players will wear in the 2023/24 season, which sees an example of excellence wearing it forty years after his only season in gialloblù, the unforgettable Scottish champion Joe Jordan."
+The club said: "Hellas Verona are proud to present the new third match shirt which the players will wear in the 2023/24 season, which sees an example of excellence wearing it forty years after his only season in gialloblù, the unforgettable Scottish champion Joe Jordan".